-- personal estimation (several scenarios are weighed, see Estimation approaches)
+- personal estimation (several scenarios are weighed, see Estimation approaches above)

-Furthermore, when an IT Craft team prepares an initial estimate on possible costs of software development, a startup might take several months looking for investment.
+Furthermore, when an IT Craft team prepares an initial estimate on possible costs of software development, a startup might take several months to look for investment.
 The project might go to a new team after the initial team took another project.

 Experienced, reliable developers do not give ad-hoc guesses on startup development prior to studying the project’s requirements.
 Estimates, they caution, are a way to measure complexity and duration.
 They are NOT the final word.

-Delays emerge due to unexpected technological challenges: the startup development process is full of unknowns.
-Even the best developers might deliver late or ask for a certain increase in startup budgets.
+Delays emerge due to unexpected technological challenges.
+Be prepared to estimate in a range when you estimate startup costs: the development process is full of unknowns.
+Even the best developers might deliver late or ask for a certain increase in budget.
 But they will deliver.

-Things get bad with inexperienced or dishonest startup development providers.
-An unreliable team will break its promises, produce low-quality source code, or even take source code as hostage forcing the startup to pay more than originally agreed—and then never deliver.
+Things get worse with inexperienced or dishonest service providers.
+An unreliable team will break its promises, produce low-quality source code, or even take source code as hostage forcing the founder to pay more than originally agreed—and then never deliver.

 How do you determine hidden costs before you sign the dotted line?
 The following signs warn you should be accounting for startup costs that are hidden from you: